This week held an unexpected pleasure and an unintended accident.

 I have been a guest minister at this church several times, but I had never spoken for this growing outreach ministry.
 Beforehand, I was informed that the majority of my audience would be obviously unchurched.
 This excited me as I began to pray and mentally prepare.
 I even asked a handful of other ministers to cover this opportunity in prayer.

 You see, even though I preach most Sundays of the month, this was different.
 Most of my Sunday congregations do not hold as many unchurched individuals that need a crystal clear witness of the Gospel.
-I was amped up to preach a Christmas themed evangelistic sermon to sow the seed of salvation.
-Sure enough, from my vantage point in the pulpit, as many as three-fourths of the congregation were not from that church and were the unchurched I had been covering in prayer.
+I was amped up to preach a Christmas-themed evangelistic sermon to sow the seed of salvation.
+Sure enough, as many as three-fourths of the congregation were not from that church and were the unchurched I had been covering in prayer.

 This ministry opportunity was one of the greatest Christmas gifts you could ever give a Pentecostal preacher.